Nkpor: History

-The indigenes of Nkpor are descendants of a hunter called Okoli Otie, who settled in the location of the Current abode of Abatete town, with Eziowele and Abacha, etc. as their neighbours.
-Otie had three sons Omaliko, Oji and Dimudeke.
-Omaliko who was the eldest is the patriarch of the people of Abatete, the descendants of Oji are the people of Umuoji, while Nkpor indigenes are descended from Dimudeke.
-The people of Nkpor were originally called 'Umudim' and dwelt in the area where the town of Oraukwu is located now.
+The indigenes of Nkpor are descendants of a man called Ezeọgụ, an Nri man who settled in the location of the Current abode of Abatete town, with Eziowele and Abacha, etc. as their neighbours.
+Ezeogu had three sons Ezeìgwè, Okodu and Ideke.
+Ezeìgwè begat Ọmaliko, whose descendants are the people of Abatete, while Okodu begat Oji whose descendants are the people of Umuoji, while Nkpor indigenes descended from Ideke, who is popularly known as Dimudeke, as his wife fondly called him "Di mụ Ideke" (my husband Ideke).
+The people of Nkpor were originally called 'Umudim' and once dwelt in the area where the town of Oraukwu is currently located.
 However, due to incessant wars and strife with their neighbours, their elder brothers (Abatete and Umuoji) forcefully relocated them to their present site which was then uninhabited.
-This event led to the derivation of the name 'Nkpor' (ndi akpoghalu akpogha—nkpogha—nkpogho—Nkpor {this is the supposed sequence of transformation and adulteration of the name}).
-Nkpor is made up of five villages named after the children of Dimudeke: Isiome(Umusiome village), Ngwu(Isingwu village), Ububa(Ububa village), Nwafor(Amafor village), and Mgbachu.
+This event led to the derivation of the name 'Nkpor' (ndi akpogholu akpogho—nkpogha—nkpogho—Nkpor {this is the supposed sequence of transformation and adulteration of the name}).
+Nkpor is made up of five villages, also known as Ogbe, named after the children of Dimudeke: Isiome (Umusiome village), Ngwu (Isingwu village), Ububa (Ububa village), Nwafor(Amafor village), and Mgbachu.
 The Igwe (king) traditionally comes from Umusiome village (because they are the 'eldest').
 Umusiome village consists of nine kindreds, each named after a single principal ancestor.
 Three of these kindreds are descendants of the sons of the first king of Nkpor.
 The descendants of Ezeonwu the first son, hold the 'ofor nwa di okpala' and therefore cannot be kings, but they crown the sons of Arinze, the middle son, who are the kings.
 The descendants of Ezekwem, the youngest son, sit near the king as trustworthy assistants and advisors.
 For this reason, only the descendants of Arinze can be kings in Nkpor.
 It is noteworthy that these kindreds who are descendants of the first king cannot inter-marry.
 Akuzo is one of the sons of Umusiome.
 The people of Nkpor though known in ancient times as fierce warriors, from which they derived the envious name 'obodo dike' (the land of the brave), are peace-loving people.

 Nkpor At A Glance

-Nkpor community is the home of Anambra State School of Nursing, and a General Hospital named after the State's University teaching hospital - Chukwuemeka Odumegwu Ojukwu University.
-There are also some highly rated hotels in and near Nkpor being one of the closest towns to the commercial Igbo city of Onitsha.
-Nkpor was once the headquarters of the defunct Idemili North West Local Government.
-Nkpor today is one of the major commercial towns of Anambra State.
+Nkpor community is the home of Anambra State School of Nursing, and a General Hospital named after the State's University teaching hospital named Chukwuemeka Odumegwu Ojukwu University.
+There are also some highly rated hotels in and near Nkpor, as it is one of the core towns that made up the commercial Igbo city of Onitsha.
+Nkpor also hosts few of the major markets in Onitsha metropolis, such as Mgbuka Nkpor, Nkpor Main Market, Motorcycle Spare parts Nkpor, Nkpor motor spares parts, Eke Nkpor, etc.